Chrisjhorn/terminusDB/swipl/README.md

 Read the contents of the remote (.csv) file specified by the URL,  and use it to match against the given swoql `get`.

 ### select([list of Swoql variables], 'and'/'where' primitive)
-Select values only for those swoql variables given in the list, from the query given by the associated `and` or `when`.
+Select values only for those swoql variables given in the list, from the query given by the associated `and` or `where`.

 ### triple(subject, predicate, object, graph)
 Query whether there are any triples matching the given parameters.